KonstantinTomashevich/urho3d-simple-multiplayer-shooter/README.md

 * Server leaderboard.

 ## How to build
 Step 1.
-Download Urho3D SDK binary release from [SourceForge](https://sourceforge.net/projects/urho3d/files/Urho3D/).
-Recommended version -- **1.6**.
+Download [Urho3D](https://github.com/urho3d/urho3d) source and build it.
+Recommended version -- current master.
 Also you can build Urho3D from source, for more information visit [Urho3D Site](https://urho3d.github.io).

 Step 2.
 Set `URHO3D_HOME` environment var equal to the unpacked sdk dir.